nikoizelin/nikoizelin/README.txt

-- 👋 Hi, I’m @nikoizelin;
+- 👋 hi, I’m @nikoizelin;
-- 👀 I’m interested in volleyball and software engineering;
-- 🌱 I’m currently learning ""
-- 💞️ I’m looking to collaborate on new websites;
+- 👀 whoami? i'm an fullstack developer specialised in (html, css), php, java, mysql, javascript and frameworks like jquery;
-- 📫 How to reach me on instagram: @nikoizelin;
+- 📫 how to reach me on instagram: @nikoizelin;

 <!---
 nikoizelin/nikoizelin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.